45825243/dbt_fundamentals_doodles/README.md

 `git branch` showed "master" so I decided to create a "main" branch because I see main branch on the site.
 Let's try with `git checkout -b main`.
 Success!

 Let's try to download a picture to github.
 Use `git add progress.png' and then `git commit -m "Picture of dbt course progress added"` and then `git push origin main` ..
 And thennn **error** .
-Am I dubm?
+Am I dumb?